 Do what you enjoy.
 If you are having a problem selling a particular product, ask yourself the following:

 Working in a market segment that you know and enjoy benefits you in a variety of ways.
 Your enthusiasm will encourage others to get excited about your products and services.
 And, you will feel a greater sense of satisfaction when you reach and exceed your business goals.
-This is an important point to note, because sandcarving is an industry that offers you the freedom to tailor your niche relatively easily.
+This is an important point to note, because Sandcarving is an industry that offers you the freedom to tailor your niche relatively easily.

 Niche it down.
-Once you identify your preferred market and customer type, focus in on a small set of product ideas.
+Once you identify your preferred market and customer type, focus on a small set of product ideas.
 From that line, you can grow and expand as you develop your customer base.
 If you start out with a scope that is too broad, you run the risk of losing focus and diluting your resources.
-It is more time- and cost-efficient to start off as a specialist.
+It is more time and cost-efficient to start off as a specialist.

 Understand your market.
 Sandcarving is visual.
 Your products will be in demand to the extent that they appeal to your customers’ aesthetic tastes.
 Do some research to learn more about the design style that is most popular with your target customers.
 Sandcarved items that reflect the tastes and preferences of your target customers will almost sell themselves.